RyanKruger1/star-wars-api-automation-bdd/README.md

 ### Prerequisites

-This automation framework only uses an RestAssured in conjuction with TestNg & Cucumber
+This automation framework only uses RestAssured in conjuction with TestNg & Cucumber

 ### Running